jakecupani/foodsafety-pg/docs/developer_manual.md

 Prince George’s County API was used to get the data to the server for this application.
 The three endpoints that are implemented in this application include GET, POST, and PUT endpoints.

-The GET endpoint gets the data from the API to the server which is then displated in the front-end of the application.
+The GET endpoint gets the data from the API to the server which is then displayed in the front-end of the application.
+Before doing this it edits some of the data to be more readable.
 ```javascript
 app.get('/api', (req, res)=>{
   const baseURL = 'https://data.princegeorgescountymd.gov/resource/umjn-t2iz.json';